altsoph/ConwayTree/README.md

 Known troubles
 --------------
 * Some troubles are known on Mac with the default version of the pyglet library -- check the 'Installation' section for the solution.
-* Some visual glitches are possible with visualization of huge structures with zillions of cells.
+* Some glitches are possible with visualization of huge structures with a huge number of cells.
 The reason is in the original Michael Fogleman's queue processing routine -- it rejects tail of queue whenever the desired FPS is lost.
 If you really need to make glitch-free rendering (for movie capturing, for example), you could find the `self.model.process_queue()` call placed in the `Window.update()` method and replace it by `self.model.process_entire_queue()`.
 This will give you the glitch-free but very creeping version.

 Credits
 -------